d-bl/MAE-gf/docs/counting-snow/index.md

 Thread diagrams for 2,3,4,5 pairs can be used as pair diagrams for 4,6,8,10 pairs.
-So when analyzing how threads/pairs can get reordered at the end of some manipulation, we get tweo for the price of 1.
+So when analyzing how threads/pairs can get reordered at the end of some manipulation, we get two for the price of 1.

 ...